 - More legacy lens friendly: Can use many non-native lenses via adapters.

 - More heavily discounted: Has been on the market for longer (launched in October 2013).

-If the count of individual advantages (bullet points above) is taken as a guide, the D7200 comes out slightly ahead of the A7 (11 : 10 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the match-up finishes in a tie (11 points each).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.